Lynk & Co 03: 03+Racing and 03+TCR Cyan

 The 03+TCR Cyan is a four-door, two-seat front-wheel-drive version, with a design that resembles a road-legal version of the 03 TCR race car.
-The exterior features a wide-body design, with the rear design inspired by the 03 Concept Car, featuring a diagonal quad exhaust and "goose-neck" style wing to balance aerodynamics and aesthetics.
+The exterior features a wide-body design, with the rear design inspired by the 03 Cyan Concept, featuring a diagonal quad exhaust and "goose-neck" style wing to balance aerodynamics and aesthetics.
 The interior includes FIA-certified lightweight racing bucket seats, and it can be retrofitted with a six-point safety harness for a track-style experience.
 A track roll cage can be retrofitted in the rear for enhanced track safety.
 It reduces weight by approximately 150 kg and improves the braking system, transmission, and engine cooling optimization.
 Lynk & Co states that it can sprint at full speed for 5 laps at the Ningbo International Circuit without a loss of power by overheating.
 The car is equipped with Michelin CUP2 high-performance tires is only available in blue.

 The 03+Racing is a four-door, five-seat all-wheel-drive version and offers an optional "wide-body package."
 It accelerates from 0 to 100 kilometers per hour in 4.89 seconds.
 It features a three-stage adjustable carbon fiber rear wing, Akebono brake calipers, and Michelin PS4S tires for outstanding grip and enhanced handling performance.
 Inherited from the Cyan Edition, the car comes with ten-stage adjustable Bilstein shock absorbers, ensuring suspension performance.
 The 03+Racing is only available in black.

 The 03+Racing is pricied at 285,800 yuan while 03+TCR Cyan is priced at 420,300 yuan.

-03+Champion Edition Pro
+03+ Champion Edition Pro

-The 03+TCR Champion Edition Pro is a special edition model of the 03+ that was introduced in August 2024 for the 2025 model year.
+The 03+ Champion Edition Pro is a special edition model of the 03+ that was introduced in August 2024 for the 2025 model year.
 It comes standard with an exclusive gold exterior known as Dune Gold.
 It is available with two engine choices: a 1.5 litre turbocharged four cylinder producing 181 horsepower and a 2 litre turbocharged four cylinder powertrain producing 254 horsepower.
 Transmission choices as standard consist of the 7 speed dual clutch automatic for the 1.5 and an 8 speed automatic option for the 2 litre unit.
 With five trim levels available, pricing ranges from 127,800 yuan to 218,800 yuan.